Mansafreo/Primitive-KNN-in-Javascript/README.md

-# K-Nearest Algorithm in Javascript
+# K-Nearest Neighbour Algorithm in Javascript

 ## Introduction
-It is a machine learning algorithm that uses instance-based learning to classify items/data into groups.
+KNN is a machine learning algorithm that uses instance-based learning to classify items/data into groups.
 By instance-based learning, it means that the algorithm does not produce a model per se but uses stored data/examples(instances) to classify the data it is given.
 As such , having labelled data is important.
 The algorithm works by calculating the distances between data and selecting a given number K (the hyperparameter) of neighbours(closest points) and classifying the new point as the majority class near it.